HighDeveloper/gcountry/README.md

-# gcountry
+# GcountryJS
-Most simple JavaScript library for work with countries.
+Most simple JavaScript library to work with all global countries.